 Scientific Publications and Resources

 - Look AHEAD study on ClinicalTrials.gov

 - Study Documents and Materials from the NIDDK Central Repository

 - Look AHEAD Grant Information from dkNET

 - Look AHEAD Research Group, Wing RR, Bolin P, et al. Cardiovascular effects of intensive lifestyle intervention in type 2 diabetes.
 The New England Journal of Medicine.
 2013;369(2):145–154.

 - Look AHEAD Research Group, Wing RR.
 Long-term effects of a lifestyle intervention on weight and cardiovascular risk factors in individuals with type 2 diabetes mellitus: four-year results of the Look AHEAD trial.
-Arch Intern Med.
+Archives of Internal Medicine.
 2010;170(17):1566-75.